vighneshiyer/research-notes/multi-level-sim/tasks.md

 - [ ] For every sample, don't just look at its closest cluster, but weight the IPCs of all the neighboring clusters by distance
 - [ ] Use closeness of a given interval to all adjacent clusters
   - Don't just take the closest cluster, look at distances to each one and weight their IPCs
+- [ ] Figure out an automated interval length selection strategy
+  - We should be able to use a fine grained interval to build the embedding table
+  - Then we should be able incrementally coarsen it

 #### Lengthy